I want it all

 - "Deliver Us" is one of these as well, for the Jewish slaves.
 Initially a crowd song, then cuts away to the River Lullaby, in which Yocheved expresses what she wants for her son before placing him in the Nile.
 The very last part spotlights Miriam and her hope that Moses will come back someday to liberate the rest of them.

-- Two songs from the Thomas and Friends movie The Great Race:
+- Two songs from Thomas & Friends: The Great Race:

 - The opening song "Will You Won't You" features the engines pleading to Sir Topham Hatt upon wanting to be in the Great Railway Show.